Programs for Businesses Topic Listing

 Benchmarking Buildings & Berkeley's Energy Smart Awards -

 How does your building rate?
-Get an ENERGY STAR® benchmarking score to find out how energy efficient your building is and receive a Berkeley Smart Energy Award.
+Get an ENERGY STAR® benchmarking score to find out how energy efficient your building is relative to other buildings.
 Benchmarking helps building owners, managers, facility staff and tenants better understand how to manage energy use and save money on monthly utility bills.

 Why benchmark?
 Benchmarking uses ENERGY STAR® Portfolio Manager software, developed by the EPA, to track energy use in a building.
 It is the first step to making buildings more energy efficient.
 By paying attention to operations and looking for opportunities to lower energy consumption, you can save money.
 Benchmarking allows you to: